 - No audio or video recording.

-- But I'll be recording.

-- And it's possible some students have gotten authorization to record.
+- If you are under the impression that someone has authorized you to make a recording in this class, then you must give me written notice and confirm my receipt before you record.
+That way I can avoid calling on students and compelling them to talk when they are being surreptitiously recorded.

 - No eating.
 Keep down smells and noise.

-- No electronic communications with others in class (except through Zoom if we have to do that again).
+- No electronic communications with others in class (except through Zoom if applicable).

 - Read the syllabus for more in-class rules.